2025 marketing calendar: playable marketing ideas

 3 marketing campaign ideas to boost Black Friday sales

-Depending on the brand’s objectives, these interactive and entertaining formats can help to achieve the following goals:
+Gamification is a lever to meet the challenges of a Black Friday marketing strategy.
+Depending on the brand’s objectives, these formats can help to achieve the following goals:

-What’s more, the interactive, fun aspect of this Black Friday marketing campaign helped the operator stand out at this particularly busy time of year.
+What’s more, the interactive, fun aspect of this Black Friday marketing campaign helped the operator stand out at this busy time of year.

 marketing game black friday